27 Best Things To Do In Montevideo

 There are some excellent accommodation options in Montevideo, with something suitable for all tastes and budgets.
 I have selected the best options for you:

-- Hyatt Centric Montevideo has beautiful spacious rooms.
-It’s located right by one of Montevideo’s best beaches; there’s a pool, a gym and a restaurant.
+• Hyatt Centric Montevideo has beautiful, spacious rooms.
+It’s located right by one of Montevideo’s best beaches (making it the perfect spot for all the best places to go in Montevideo), and it has a pool, a gym, and a restaurant.

-- Bit Design Hotel features very modern, spacious room.
+• Bit Design Hotel features a very modern, spacious room.
+The hotel rooms are comfortable and clean, and it’s in a quiet and safe neighborhood.
 There is also a gym.

-- Armon Suites Hotel has comfortable, spacious room with a small kitchenette.
-The hotel has a spa, a bar and a restaurant.
+• Armon Suites Hotel is another wonderful hotel in Montevideo.
+It has a comfortable, spacious room with a small kitchenette.
+The hotel has a spa, a bar, and a restaurant.

 How to get to Montevideo